Glass Trinity, Chapter 11: Bonds of Fate

 "Promise me, Madara."

-Tajima's memory faded to darkness as the fire consumed Madara.
-Hatred and sorrow and more pain than he could bear, but he did bear it, someone had to.
+Tajima's memory faded as the apex of hatred and sorrow and more pain than Madara could bear consumed him, and the black fires roared.
 The Kyuubi gnashed its jaws in his direction, but thick branches moving with a life all their own struck it and snapped its head back before it could reach Madara.
 Strong arms hauled Madara to his feet.

 "Madara," Mito said, wiping the blood from his eye.
 "Come on, snap out of it."

-Hashirama continued to pummel the Kyuubi with his Mokuton, taking advantage of its momentary weakness.
-But it was an opportunity that didn't last long as its sinister chakra snuffed out Madara's ghost fire slowly but surely.
+Hashirama continued to pummel the Kyuubi with his Mokuton, taking advantage of its momentary debilitation.
+But it was an opportunity that didn't last long as the Kyuubi's sinister chakra snuffed out Madara's ghost fire slowly but surely.
+Hellfire could not burn the devil himself.

 "It's not enough power," Madara said, gasping for air.
 "I'm not..."

-"You have to stop before you lose control."
+"You have to stop before you lose control!"
+Mito said.

 "Settle down!"
 Hashirama shouted at the Kyuubi, calling forth more roots from underground to confine its movements.

-Madara's black fire made short work of Hashirama's efforts, however, and as a result the flames only spread.
-Hashirama was forced to detach himself from his technique when the black flames nearly spread up his arm.
+Madara's black fire made short work of Hashirama's trees, however, and as a result the flames only spread.
+Hashirama was forced to retreat when the black flames nearly spread up his arm.
 "Whoa, that's hot!"

 "Hashirama, move!"
 Madara shouted.

 Hashirama looked back at Mito and Madara, confused, and the Kyuubi took the opportunity to swat at him with one of its gigantic paws.
 Mito gasped and flung her chakra chains.
-They struck the Kyuubi's paw just before it could connect, and she channeled sealing chakra through them to buy Hashirama some time.
+They struck the Kyuubi's paw just before it could connect with Hashirama, and she channeled sealing chakra through them to buy Hashirama some time.
 The Kyuubi's paw contorted at abnormal angles, and its wicked claws dug into the soft pad, breaking the flesh and leaking red chakra.
-The Kyuubi lost its balance and fell forward on its good leg.
+The Kyuubi lost its balance and fell forward on its good leg, howling in pain as all chakra and blood ceased circulation to its mutilated paw.
 Hashirama dashed out of the line of fire unscathed and rejoined Mito and Madara.

 "Thanks, that was close," he said, flashing Mito a grin.